up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 ### Web credentials

-The default web credentials can be found in `/ptrom/ptconf/param_ct.xml` and modifications from the web UI are stored in `/ptrom/ptconf/usrconfig_conf` as base64 encoded strings.
+The default web credentials can be found in `/ptrom/ptconf/param_ct.xml`.
+Modifications from the web UI are stored in `/ptrom/ptconf/usrconfig_conf` as base64 encoded strings.

 !!! warning